 - Using Headlines, Copy and Graphic Design to Lift Conversion

 - Split Testing, Multivariate Testing and Google Website Optimizer

 - Landing Page Principles

 You’ve likely read books written by some of the Conversion Conference Speakers, like Landing Page Optimization and Web Design for ROI.
 There’s no question that the speakers at this conference are the folks you want to be learning from.
 Check it out.
 You can even save $250 if you use promo code CCE650 when you register on the Conversion Conference website.

 If you won’t be there, I pray that your competitors won’t be either.

-P. S. I do a complete writeup on the Conversion Stack in The Quintessential Marketing Automation Guidebook, Conversion Stack: Marketing Automation for Performance Marketers.
+P. S. I do a complete writeup of the Online Marketing Strategy Components in The Quintessential Marketing Automation Guidebook, Conversion Stack: Marketing Automation for Performance Marketers.
 It is free and you should find it enlightening.